-We wrote a post of tips to help you have the best sand sledding experience: Tips for Sand Sledding in Great Sand Dunes National Park
+We wrote a post of sand sledding tips to help you have the best sand sledding experience.

 Currently, there are two dunes tied for the tallest dune.
 Both Star Dune and Hidden Dune are currently around 740 feet.
 Round-trip to either is about a 6-hour hike, so make sure you dress appropriately and bring plenty of water and snacks.

 5. Hike the Great Sand Dunes Overlook Trail

 We hiked this trail the first day we got to Great Sand Dunes National Park and it is a great way to start your visit and get a sense of the place.
 The trail is fairly easy and is about 2 miles round trip.